William Webb Ellis: James Mackie

+The report also mentions that other pupils were known to run with the ball in the 1830s, however, the move was not considered legal.
+Thomas Hughes stated that it was made lawful with restrictions when he was Captain of the Big-Side in 1840-1841.
+The very first written laws of football as played at Rugby School were written and adopted by the Sixth Levee on 28th August 1845.
+England Rugby says that William Webb Ellis's action did not lead to any immediate change in the rules but may well have inspired later imitators, though not Mackie, as Thomas Hughes said the Webb Ellis story had not survived into his own time.

 An article by Gordon Rayner in The Sunday Telegraph about the origin of Rugby football says that Thomas Hughes told the 1895 investigation that in 1838–1839 a Rugby School boy called Jem Mackie "was the first great runner-in", and that later (in or before 1842) Jem Mackie was expelled from Rugby School for an unspecified incident; in 1845 boys at the school first wrote down an agreed set of rules for the version of football played at Rugby School, which is now rugby football.
 Gordon Rayner says that the reason for Jem Mackie's expulsion may have damaged Mackie's reputation so much that Bloxam transferred Mackie's part in inventing Rugby football to Webb Ellis, and that a big donation by Bloxam to Rugby School's library may have influenced school official acceptance of this Webb Ellis version.

 Another theory is that Mackie's role may have been disregarded because the committee was seeking to prove Rugby School had invented the game, and thus may have preferred the earliest possible date.

-England Rugby says that William Webb Ellis's action (if it happened) did not lead to any immediate change in the rules but may well have inspired later imitators, though not Mackie, as Thomas Hughes said the Webb Ellis story had not survived into his own time (1834, which was before Mackie popularised running-in during 1838/39).
+According to former student Bernhard Wise in his contemporary article, Rugby in the 1870s about life at Rugby School, it remained an undecided point as to whether the innovator was Webb Ellis or Mackie.

 Plaque

-A plaque, erected in 1895, at Rugby School, bears the inscription:
+A plaque, erected in 1900, at Rugby School, bears the inscription: